 The call for applications is now closed.
-A website for the School of Transnational Activism will open in early May.
+The website of the School of Transnational Activism will provide you with news, information and resources about the program.
 Stay tuned and follow our social media!

 Debates about populism, the crisis of democracy and the backlash against globalisation are all raging.
 But very few people seem to be asking two essential groups of questions: in what ways is the nation-state changing and in what ways has it been surpassed?
 And what are the most effective political forms to find civic agency in this new context?